 In this piece we have outlined a broad picture of why we believe farmed fish are worth working on.
 To summarize: fish are complex beings that can and regularly do suffer within aquaculture.
 This suffering has not yet been adequately addressed, especially when considering the enormous and growing scale of aquaculture.
 We believe that now poses a unique opportunity to coalesce as an animal advocacy movement around this important issue.

 Many more questions remain.
-How much do individual fish suffer?
-Is there anything we can reliably do to reduce this suffering?
-Should we focus on chronic or acute suffering?
+How much do individual fish suffer from various welfare issues?
+Is there anything we can reliably do to mitigate these issues?
+Should we focus on chronic or acute welfare issues?
 Should we focus on working in Asia, with their high production, or other countries where the animal movement is more established?
 Our goal at Fish Welfare Initiative is to answer these questions in order to maximize our positive impact.
 If you’re interested in building an animal movement that works for all species, including fish, we encourage you to reach out.

 2. We expect that water quality is often suboptimal from our conversation with a local fish farm, as well as our understanding of fish farming in India.
 Additionally, several studies (Hoque 2018 Pages 32-33, Marques 2018, Boyd 2010) have found suboptimal levels of different aspects of water quality, especially dissolved oxygen.
 It is difficult to tell how suboptimal water quality is, as it is comprised of so many factors and can vary dramatically even within the same facility.

 3. Colt 2006, Page 148

 9. See this compilation of studies written in response to one study that asserted that fish do not feel pain.
 Nearly all of the responding studies affirmed that fish do in fact feel pain.

 11. Braithwaite 2011